-The purpose of mediation is to reach an agreement on all issues, or to resolve as many issues as possible, with the assistance of a Board Member acting as the mediator.
+The purpose of mediation is to reach an agreement on all issues, or to resolve as many issues as possible, with the assistance of a Tribunal member acting as the mediator.
 At mediation, all parties try to reach an agreement to settle their dispute.

-At the beginning of the mediation, the mediator will set ground rules and outline the procedure to be followed, which may include the following:
+At the beginning of the mediation, the mediator sets ground rules and outlines the procedure to be followed, which may include the following:

-- brief overview by each party of what they view as the issue(s) in dispute and their position concerning the same
+- parties give a brief overview of what they view as the issue(s) in dispute and their position concerning those issue(s)

-- discussion between the parties of the basis for their position
+- parties discuss the reasons for their position

 - confidential meetings between the mediator and each party

-- decision by the parties whether to agree to the proposed methods of resolution
+- parties decide whether to agree to the proposed methods of resolution

 The mediation process is confidential and not open to the public.
 Information provided at the mediation is without prejudice and cannot be used for any other purpose or referred to at a hearing or subsequent proceedings.

-The parties may decide to discuss costs at the mediation.
+The parties may discuss costs at the mediation.
 Agreements about costs may be included in the settlement agreement.
-If the parties fail to reach an agreement about costs the issue may be addressed at a Board hearing.
+If the parties fail to reach an agreement about costs the issue may be addressed at a Tribunal hearing.